jshun/ppopp20-ae/README.md

 graph for Friendster are not downloaded.
 However, the user may download the large datasets by passing "LARGE" as an argument to the script.
-The total storage required without the large datasets is 313 GB and with the large datasets is xxx GB.
+The total storage required without the large datasets is 313 GB and with the large datasets is 1 TB.

 For a quick test, the user may download and run the scalability experiments on just two datasets (com-orkut and Rand1) by passing